Škoda 15 T: China

 In 2013 Škoda has signed an agreement with Chinese CSR Sifang to produce Škoda 15Ts for the Chinese market under licence.
 The 10-year agreement could cover up to 400 trams.
 The first unidirectional prototype was produced in 2014.

 In 2015 CSR Sifang unveiled new bi-directional tram based on 15T designated as 27T.
 This vehicle is 2650 mm wide and is bidirectional.
 Apart from the traditional overhead line vehicle can be powered by battery, Supercapacitor or hydrogen-fuelled.

 In March 2016 first line of Qingdao Tram was inaugurated, served by fleet of seven CSR Sifang produced 27T trams.
 The trams are 32.5 m long and using hydrogen fuel cells to allow service at the parts of the route without overhead electrification.
-Subsequently, another system operated by these trams has been opened in Fushan.
+Subsequently, another system operated by these trams has been opened in Foshan.
 In May 2019 the first tram of Delingha Tram was unveiled.
 The trams are two sections long and use supercapacitor and lithium-titanate battery energy storage to allow service at the parts of the route without overhead electrification.